cttynul/gimpshop-reloaded/README.md

 GIMPshop Reloaded is an original GIMPshop remake, made by someone who had been using Photoshop for seven years!
 GIMPshop Reloaded has an interface similiar to Adobe's product, shortcuts, plugin and much more, everything you need to have a real Photoshop feel.

+Soon I will release a portable version of GIMPShop preconfigured :).

 ![gimpshoprld](http://i.imgur.com/9AeXXmd.png)

 ### How to install